Soviet parallel cinema: Background

-The parallel cinema movement in Soviet states was accompanied by the introduction of a cinematic journal, or samizdat, called Cine-Fantom.
+The parallel cinema movement in Soviet states was accompanied by the introduction of a samizdat cinematic journal called Cine-Fantom.
 Cine-Fantom was founded by Gleb Aleinikov and Igor Aleinikov (known as Aleinikov brothers) in the 1980s.
 Cine-Fantom has since stood as a film festival, meeting house and currently as a theatre.
 The Cine-Fantom was a hand-made art journal that was devoted to the publishing the issues and developments of cinema – particularly in relation to parallel cinema.
 The journal was originally created and published only for friends of the two brothers, however, it gained popularity in the latter part of the 1980s circulating widely across Russia.
 It became well known for its trademark blue cover.
 The journal was the first to establish the changes in Soviet cinema with the term "parallel cinema" as it appeared in an issue having been taken from the encyclopedia.
 During the Soviet Parallel cinema movement, filmmakers began producing films independent from the official Soviet production system.
 Hence, Cine-Fantom was a centre-point for these filmmakers and the avant-garde film industry.

 While the state defined production of art was ground on the doctrine of social-realism, the parallel cinema movement challenged the construction with a subversive potency.
 The two most infamous groups and founders of the parallel cinema movement are Evgenii Iufit and the Necrorealists in Leningrad, and the circle of Aleinikov brothers in Moscow.
 Evgenii Iufit founded the cult sub-genre called necrorealism, that was adopted by followers of the movement throughout Leningrad.
 Necrorealism is understood as parody of social-realism.
 Through the wordplay and pun, the term implies that the reality of the regime was death.
 This term also signalled the anticipation to the end of the radicalism Russian Social Democratic Labor Party, or the Bolsheviks.
 Films adopting this ideology primarily focus on dark themes, black humour, monochromatic images and notions of the absurd.
 The necrorealists focused on challenging the ways death was represented throughout Soviet culture, specifically through the taboo aspects such as extreme violence, suicide or body decomposition.
 At the time, Leningrad hosted a multitude of underground groups with the necrorealists being the most infamous and prevalent.
 The necrorealists were established outside the amateur film movement, however, were not completely detached from it as individual filmmakers created their films at trade union studios and Leningrad amateur film club.